Choosing a Bathtub | Tub Purchasing Guide

 What Size Tub?

-A little bit more about the height of the bathtub.
-Tall tubs are great for a tub only, giving a deep water level on the inside.
+Tall tubs are great for giving a deep water level on the inside.
 Shorter ones are great for tub/showers since you are not climbing over a tall rim on a daily basis.
-When used as a tub/shower we suggest to keep the height around 20".
+When used as a tub/shower we suggest keeping the height around 20".

 There is a difference between bathtub height and water height.
 The bath height is from the bathroom floor to the top of the tub rim - step over height.
 The water height is from the floor of the tub to the bottom of the overflow - soaking depth.